FranzZemen/bsh-jasker/README.md

 ### JaskerNextDecision Class API

   - JaskerNextDecision determines the next state(s) at a given state.
-The Jasker client needs to subclass from JaskerNextDecision
+The Jasker client needs to subclass from JaskerNextDecision.
+Currently it must execute synchronously.

 #### JaskerNextDecision